Rachelnarios/Code-Sample/r02/README.md

 Hint: What are bitwise shift operators for?

 ## What to submit and how to submit??
-You need to submit all five modified files.
+You need to submit all four modified files.
 **git add e1.c e2.c e3.c e4.c**
 **git commit -m "r02"**